 Watching a loved one deteriorate due to alcohol or drug addiction is a heartbreaking experience.
 Your loved one turns into someone you don’t recognize and can’t see the consequences of their actions.

-If you have a loved one who is addicted to drugs or alcohol and it’s gotten out of control, it’s time to stage an intervention to get them on the path to recovery.
+If you have a loved one who is addicted to drugs or alcohol and it’s gotten out of control, it’s time to stage a drug addiction intervention to get them on the path to recovery.

-You may be wondering how to stage an intervention.
+You may be wondering how to stage a drug addiction intervention.

 Here is a step-by-step guide with everything you’ll need to know.